BalloonBox-Inc/SCRTSibyl_phase2/README.md

 Project name: **SCRTsibyl_phase2**

-SCRTSybil is an oracle for credit score checks developed through an initial Secret Network grant.
+SCRTSibyl is an oracle for credit score checks developed through an initial Secret Network grant.
 This is an application to fund a `phase 2` expansion of SCRTsibyl through a second grant.

 The SCRTsibyl dApp targets a specific use case: P2P micro-lending, namely facilitating lending and borrowing of microloans ranging between USD 1-25K.
 As such, the dApp is already able to compute credit scores, to validate users' credibility, and to determine the loan size (in USD) a user qualifies for.